Palaver Strings enriches lives by sharing music with diverse audiences in and beyond the concert hall

-Palaver Strings is a musician-led string orchestra and nonprofit organization founded in Boston in 2014.
+Palaver Strings is a musician-led string ensemble and nonprofit organization founded in Boston in 2014.
 Now in its fifth season, Palaver has established itself as a forward-thinking ensemble whose mission is rooted in community and creative programming.
-Palaver has performed at the Kennedy Center, Bay Chamber Concerts, the Hammond Concert Series, and a celebration of the Lullaby Project at Carnegie Hall, and has toured the East and West Coasts of the United States.
-This fall Palaver will begin a yearlong residency at the Boston Center for the Arts and continue our longstanding residency with Bay Chamber Concerts in Rockport, ME.
+Palaver has performed at the Kennedy Center, Bay Chamber Concerts, the Hammond Concert Series, a celebration of the Lullaby Project at Carnegie Hall, and has toured the East and West Coasts of the United States.
+This fall Palaver will begin its second season as Ensemble in Residence at the Boston Center for the Arts and continue its longstanding residency at Bay Chamber Concerts in Rockport, ME.
 Equally passionate about education, Palaver plans to open the Palaver Community Music School in Portland, ME in 2019, with the goal of fostering creativity and dialogue and making high-quality music education accessible to students of all backgrounds.

 Our name, "Palaver," comes from the term "palaver hut," a place of discussion and conflict resolution in Liberia.
 In our early days as an ensemble, we gave benefit concerts for the Liberian Education Fund and became familiar with and inspired by the term "palaver," as we are a diverse group of individuals seeking to come to a creative agreement when we make music.
 "Palaver" has remained central to our vision as we expand our outlook to other social causes.